Yes, you heard it right SUMIFS is the easiest and the best method to sum values between two dates (i.e. a range of dates).

-In above syntax, first of all, you need to refer to the range from where you want to sum values, then the range to check for criteria and after that criteria to check and so on.
+In the above syntax, first of all, you need to refer to the range from where you want to sum values, then the range to check for criteria and after that criteria to check, and so on.

 Formula to Sum Values Between Two Dates in Excel